 - In some provinces (Quebec, for example) poor driving with telematics can actually lead to an increase in premium

-Telematics programs are currently offered in Nova Scotia, New Brunswick, Quebec, Ontario, and Alberta.
+Telematics programs are currently offered in for car insurance in Ontario, Nova Scotia, New Brunswick, Quebec, and Alberta.
 Other jurisdictions are considering the insurance systems.